OpenFabrics/fsdp_build/README.md

 ### Creating your own container image

 The process of making basic container images actually quite simple and straight forward.
 Configuring container images is something done using what are called **Dockerfiles**.
 Dockerfiles are essentially used as our configuration and structure for container images.
-If you've never seen a Dockerfile before they sound intimidating but in reality they're actually quite simple and intuitive.
+If you've never seen a Dockerfile before they might sound intimidating but in reality they're actually quite simple and intuitive.
 They have some specific options and instructions such as:

 * `FROM` &nbsp;"creates a layer from a given Docker image"
 * `COPY` &nbsp;"adds files from your Docker client's current directory"